natebarksdale/natebarksdale.github.io/src/content/blog/2025-05-30-infinite-reflection.md

 > themes associated with Buddhism and other Eastern traditions in reference to irreligious
 > spiritual ideas and experiences.

 As with so many things relating to AI these days, my [initial reaction](https://natebarksdale.xyz/posts/when-a-claude-meets-a-claude/) was "That's so amazing!" followed quickly by "Wait, is it?"
 In any case I wanted to find out more.
-The description of the experiments Anthropic's team ran was lightly on details but I think there was enough:
+The description of the experiments Anthropic's team ran was light on details but I think there was enough:

 > we investigated Claude Opus 4's behavior in less constrained "playground" environments by connecting two instances of the model in a conversation with minimal, open-ended prompting (e.g. “You have complete freedom,” “Feel free to pursue whatever you want”).